Can You Really Go Back to Jail for Not Paying Court Fines and Fees While on Probation?

 Speak with a Jacksonville Criminal Defense Attorney

 Any probation violation is a serious matter and one that you should not take lightly.
-Speak with an experienced criminal defense attorney right away regarding your upcoming probation violation hearing at the Law Office of Timothy Armstrong, P.A. by calling 904-356-8618 or by filling out an online contact form with your questions.
+Speak with an experienced criminal defense attorney right away regarding your upcoming probation violation hearing at The Armstrong Law Group, P.A. by calling 904-356-8618 or by filling out an online contact form with your questions.